 PDP-WT Conclusion:

-The PDP-WT agreed that the existing voting threshold 1 for ‘Raising an Issue’ is appropriate as the initial gauge should continue to be low.
+The PDP-WT agreed that the existing voting threshold 1 for ‘Raising an Issue’ is appropriate, as the initial gauge should continue to be low.

 The PDP-WT discussed voting threshold 2 ‘Initiating a PDP’ and discussed whether a higher voting threshold should apply if staff recommended against the initiation of a PDP (as opposed to the ICANN General Counsel opining that the PDP is not “in scope” as set out in recommendation 23).
 Most agreed that no higher voting threshold should be required, as it would otherwise give staff indirectly a vote in the process.
 PDP-WT members discussed the issue of prioritization and the role the current threshold, which is considered low by some, plays in creating work the community and staff has difficulty keeping up with.
 Some where of the opinion that keeping the threshold as it currently is would be appropriate.
-Others considered there to be a strong relationship between this threshold and the prioritization effort the GNSO Council is currently undertaking and were of the opinion that if there is no effective prioritization this threshold may need to be raised in order to avoid GNSO community and staff overload.
+Others considered there to be a strong relationship between this threshold and the prioritization effort the GNSO is currently undertaking and were of the opinion that if there is no effective prioritization this threshold may need to be raised in order to avoid GNSO community and staff overload.
 No consensus was reached on how best to address this issue and therefore no recommendation is presented.

-The WT recommends that the definition of a ‘GNSO Supermajority vote’ is redefined as 2/3 of the Council members of each house or 75% of one House and a majority of the other house. (see recommendation 47)
+The WT recommends that the definition of a ‘GNSO Supermajority vote’ is redefined as two-thirds (2/3) of the Council members of each house or three-fourths (3/4) of one House and a majority of the other house. (see recommendation 47)

 In line with recommendation 19, the WT recommends the proposed voting threshold for the adoption of a WG charter (voting threshold number 3 above), noting that this would require every WG to have a charter.
 In cases where two or more competing charters would be proposed, the GNSO Council Chair should facilitate a meeting between the proponents of the different charter to determine whether a compromise charter can be developed ahead of the GNSO Council vote.
 If no compromise is found, the two or more competing charters are put forward for GNSO Council consideration whereby the charter with the most votes is adopted.
 Any modifications to a Working Group Charter may be adopted by a simple majority vote of the GNSO Council.